The Reverend Charles Wallace, Priest-in-charge

 The Reverend Charles Wallace was appointed Priest-in-charge of Bethesda Church in August 2020.

-Sara Manny, Junior Warden, has a Masters in French and a degree in secondary education.
+Sara Manny, Senior Warden, has a Masters in French and a degree in secondary education.
 She taught French to children and adults for 5 years before starting a family.
 Now she is a full time mom and able to volunteer at her children’s schools.
 She is also an active member of the church and the local YMCA.

 Karen Finkbeiner, Treasurer, grew up in Michigan, and has a degree in Accounting from Michigan Technological University.
 She lived in the Mid Hudson region for 35 years, working for IBM in Finance and Planning.
 In 2018 she retired from her role as IBM Finance Director of Transformation and moved to Saratoga Springs.
 She has attended Bethesda since moving to Saratoga.